There is so much to contemplate when it comes to thinking about your home.

 4. Excessive Noise

-If you have to raise your voice to talk because your heating unit is so loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.
+If you have to raise your voice to talk because your heating unit is so loud, that could be a indicator that your duct system is undersized and too much air is being pushed through too small an opening.

-Other noises like squealing, shaking, clanking, or banging could be signs of a mechanical matter.
+Other noises like squealing, shaking, bumping, or banging could be signs of a mechanical matter.
 It could be as straightforward as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.

 5. Temperature and Comfort Issues

 If you are having to constantly turn up the heating system to keep things in the house comfy, that should be a major red flag that it’s time to re-evaluate your furnace.
-There are several factors that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating system, give some thought to your thermostat.
+There are several factors that could cause this issue - it may be fixed with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating system, give some thought to your thermostat.

 6. Humidity Issues